ys-zhang/obsidian-vault-research/Compiler/Program Analysis/Dataflow Analysis.md

 ## Context Sensitive Analysis

+>[!def] context sensitive analysis
+> A **context-sensitive** analysis is an _interprocedural_ analysis that considers the _calling context_ when analysing the target of a _function call_.
+>
+> _context_ is an abstraction for a set of calls to that function.

+>[!note]
-> **Context-sensitive analysis** analyses a function either multiple times, or parametrically, so that _the analysis results returned to different call sites reflect the different analysis results passed in at those call sites_.
+>**Context-sensitive analysis** analyses a function either multiple times, or parametrically, so that _the analysis results returned to different call sites reflect the different analysis results passed in at those call sites_.

->[!remark]
->This is much like _function inlining_, we inline the function's local CFG to the whole program CFG.
+This is much like _function inlining_, we inline the function's local CFG to the whole program CFG.
 However, inlining do **not** support _recursive functions_